hmdshariati/laravel-auto-release/README.md

 AndrewLrrr\LaravelProjectBuilder\ServiceProvider::class
 ```

-If you want to redefine command name and description copy the package config to your local config with the publish command:
+And copy the package config to your local config with the publish command:

 ```
 php artisan vendor:publish --provider="AndrewLrrr\LaravelProjectBuilder\ServiceProvider"
 ```

-In additional to command settings in the config file, you can change `git` settings.
-One of them `log_depth` needs to be explained.
-Increase it if you or somebody on your team making a lot of commits (more `log_depth` value) before push them.

 ## Usage

 The first step you can just run command:

 ```
-php artisan project:build
+php artisan project:release
 ```

 **WARNING** before running this command you must commit all your changes overwise all changed and untracked files will be resetting.